kobalicek/mathpresso/README.md

   // so index them by using `sizeof(double)`, like a normal C array.
   //
   // The `addVariable()` also contains a third parameter that describes
-  // variable flags, use `kVariableRO` to make certain variable read-only. ctx.addVariable("x", 0 * sizeof(double));
+  // variable flags, use `kVariableRO` to make a certain variable read-only. ctx.addVariable("x", 0 * sizeof(double));
   ctx.addVariable("y", 1 * sizeof(double));
   ctx.addVariable("z", 2 * sizeof(double));

-  // Compile an expression.
+  // Compile the expression.
   //
   // The create parameters are:
   //   1. `mathpresso::Context&` - The expression's context / environment.